kamilazdybal/kamilazdybal.github.io/_posts/2025-07-30-policy-gradient-method.md

 of real-world systems are often continuous—think of velocity, acceleration, torque, direction, temperature, etc.
 A single action can then immediately scale to the necessary magnitude, instead of requiring several incremental actions to reach the same magnitude.
-This concept is visualized in the figure below on the example of spatial navigation toward a target—many less steps are required to reach the target if the agent is allowed to move in the continuous space of (angle, direction) rather than a discrete space of (up, down, right, left).
+This concept is visualized in the two figures below on the example of spatial navigation toward a target being the maximum in a scalar function.
+Many less actions are required to reach the target if the agent is allowed to move in the continuous space of (angle, direction) rather than a discrete space of (up, down, right, left, stay).
+Notice that the RL agent trained in the continuous action space first traverses the low scalar value region with larger step sizes, until it approaches the local maximum, where it starts to take finer steps.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/discrete-action-space.png" width="500">
 </p>

-> Discrete action space
+> Discrete action space: Action is one of up, down, right, left, or stay.
+About 200 actions were needed to reach the
+> local maximum in the scalar value.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/continuous-action-space.png" width="500">
 </p>

-> Continuous action space
+> Continuous action space: Action is a tuple composed of angle and step size.
+About 15 actions were needed to reach the
+> local maximum in the scalar value.

 In this post, I show you how to code **the policy gradient method** which allows an RL agent to navigate continuous action spaces by sampling them from learned probability distributions!